alpacaxander/omniglobe_update_suite/README.md

    6. Build

-    - Click the Windows icon.
+    - press the Windows icon/ Start Menu or the Search Windows button in the bottom left.
     - Type Powershell, click on Windows Powershell.
     - Enter this command into the prompt:
     - `docker build -t cylc C:\cylc\webscrape\`